Everything You Need to Know About Traveling Green

 When packing for your trip, think of the three “Rs” of environmentalism: reduce, reuse and recycle.

 Instead of purchasing bottled water everywhere you go invest in a reusable water bottle.
 While you are not permitted to pass airport security with a full water bottle, you can fill it once you have passed security, so carry it with you in your carry-on or attach it to your handbag so it is within reach.
-According to the organization Ban The Bottle, Americans discard approximately 50 billion plastic water bottles a year and only about 23% of those are recycled; not to mention even though many locations offer plastic bottle recycling, more often than not the cap is not recyclable.
+It is estimated that Americans discard approximately 50 billion plastic water bottles a year and only about 23% of those are recycled; not to mention even though many locations offer plastic bottle recycling, more often than not the cap is not recyclable.

 In addition to a reusable water bottle, also carry a reusable shopping bag.
 This will come in handy during tourist shopping, or if you plan on food shopping while you are traveling.
 Tourists often throw souvenirs in their suitcase, so getting a new plastic bag with each purchase is a waste.
 Pack a reusable shopping bag in your carry on and it will be there when you need it.